Funding & Sustainability

 Comprehensive school mental health system sustainability includes the financial and non-financial dimensions of maintaining or supporting a self-sustaining system over time, in which its operational structure and capacity is sound and can evolve and adapt to match the changing needs of students, families, schools, communities, and other systems in their context.

 The School Mental Health Sustainability Assessment Survey includes five sustainability performance domains:

 - Funding and Resources

 - Resource Utilization

 Each domain on The SHAPE System has a corresponding Sustainability Guide and numerous additional resources to help schools, districts and states advance their school mental health quality and sustainability.
 The Sustainability Guide: Funding and Resources can be found here.

 This module examines funding for community-partnered school behavioral health, the practice of resource mapping, and how to best assemble a school behavioral health team, both inside schools and among community partners.

-In Chapter 1, Nancy Lever presents Funding Community-Partnered School Behavior Health.
+In Chapter 1, Dr. Lever presents Funding Community-Partnered School Behavior Health.
 Dr. Lever describes and gives examples of available school, local, state, and federal funding mechanisms, provides ways in which programs can leverage funding, and best practice funding considerations.